 '''

 array('tags', 'normalizeTags'),

+array('title, status', 'safe', 'on'=>'search'),

 );

 }

 '''

 In the above, we specify that the title, content and status attributes are required; the length of title should not exceed 128; the status attribute value should be 1 (draft), 2 (published) or 3 (archived); and the tags attribute should only contain word characters and commas.
 In addition, we use normalizeTags to normalize the user-entered tags so that the tags are unique and properly separated with commas.
+The last rule is used by the search feature, which we will describe later.